ContentSquare/chproxy/config/README.md

     # name and password will be used to authorize access via BasicAuth or URL `user` and `password` params
   - name: "web"
     password: "password"
-    # Which cluster user must match
+    # Which cluster this user must match to
     to_cluster: "second cluster"
-    # Which user of cluster above user must match
+    # Which user of cluster above this user must match to
     to_user: "web"
     # Whether to deny HTTP connections
     deny_http: true
-    # Limit of requests per minute rate
+    # Limit of requests per minute
     requests_per_minute: 4

   - name: "default"